 What is a dementia-caregiver support group and how can it help me?

-- Better understand Alzheimer’s disease and dementia.
+- Better understand Alzheimer’s disease and other forms of dementia.

 - Learn about resources and options available to you or your loved one.

-- Get help with a current crisis.
+- Get help with a current concern.

 - Seek advice about your caregiving challenges.